 Take a look at how we focus our PR, content, and social media efforts to drive brand awareness:

 2. SOV & SOI: Share of voice is one of the most popular metrics in the public relations world.
 It’s defined as the percentage of coverage and conversations about your brand (news, blogs and Twitter), relative to your competitors.
 SOV only measures the amount of coverage not the quality of coverage.
 To address this we look at share of impressions – the percentage of the total number of people who might have had the opportunity to be exposed to your company’s coverage, relative to your competitors.
 When you look at the two side by side you can measure the quality of coverage.
 If your company has a low SOV but high SOI this means you may not be securing as much coverage as your competitors but you are securing articles in publications with high readership and better quality.
-We use TrendKite to measure SOV and calculate SOI and help us build an accurate picture of our media coverage.
+We use AirPR to measure SOV and calculate what they call Power of Voice, which is a metric that combines content relevance, publication authority, social media amplification, and sentiment, in a single measurement.
+This us measure not just volume of coverage, but to paint a more accurate picture of the influence of our media coverage.